 RPI is a global search and strategic recruitment firm, specialising in the provision of leadership and technology professionals across multiple specialisms and sectors, offering three core recruitment services: Executive, Permanent and Interim & Contract.

-RPI take Anti-Slavery and Human Trafficking extremely seriously and have made information available to you to explain:
+RPI take Anti-Slavery, Human Trafficking and Child Labour extremely seriously and have made information available to you to explain:

 - About this policy